-One objective of the PICASSO project is to bring forward policy recommendations designed to improve EU/US ICT-orientated collaborations, specifically in the domains associated with 5G networks, Big Data and IoT/CPS.
+One objective of the PICASSO project is to bring forward policy recommendations designed to improve EU/US ICT-orientated collaborations, specifically in the 'PICASSO areas' - domains associated with 5G networks, Big Data and IoT/CPS.

-The aim of this paper is to establish a framework for the consideration of ICT standardisation issues as they affect the development of future EU/US ICT-orientated research collaborations, specifically in the technological domains associated with 5G networks, Big Data and IoT/CPS.
+The aim of this paper is to establish a framework for considering ICT standardisation issues as they affect the development of future EU/US ICT-orientated research collaborations in the PICASSO areas.

-The implementation of standards in industry and commerce became highly important with the onset of the Industrial Revolution and the growing need for high-precision machine tools and interchangeable parts.
+The implementation of standards in industry and commerce grew in importance with the onset of the Industrial Revolution and its requirements for high-precision machine tools and interchangeable parts.
 Originally such standards were set at the level of specific sectors; in many ways, this focus continues.
-However, ICTs increasingly pervade most sectors and an increasing range of economic, scientific and societal activities; the same ICT technologies or services are used in multiple sectors for diverse purposes.
-Standards setting and development within a single sector often does not keep pace with differing business interests across sectors and standards competition.
+However, flows of information pervade most sectors and an increasing range of economic, scientific and societal activities; the 'generic' nature of information services means that same ICT technologies or services are used in multiple sectors and for diverse purposes.
+Standards setting and development within a single sector often does not keep pace with evolving business interests across sectors and standards competition.